 It’s also important to distinguish between incidental use and occasional and regular use.
 Though these aren’t legal terms, they are distinctions your insurance company may make in case of an accident investigation.

-Incidental, Occasional and Regular Use of Vehicle
+Incidental, Occasional, and Regular Use of Vehicle

-As we’ve seen, incidental use is spontaneous and not regular, doing a favour to a friend.
-These car loans are once in a while and without pattern.
+As we’ve seen, incidental use is spontaneous and not regular, doing a favor to a friend.
+These car loans are once in a while and without a pattern.
 Occasional use describes a driver who doesn’t have complete access to a car, but who nonetheless drives it on a recurring basis.
 A teen child is an example.
 Their access to the family car may be limited, but it is likely to reoccur.
 A regular use driver uses the car on something like a scheduled basis.
 This could be to and from work or school daily or some other similar use.

 Insurance Impact of Use of Vehicle

 However, when it becomes occasional use, things change.
 The occasional use driver should be named on the policy.
-That driver’s record factors in to how the insurance company underwrites policies.
+That driver’s record factors into how the insurance company underwrites policies.
 It also changes how and when the car is on the road.
 This is another factor in premium calculation.

 Regular use drivers, including the owner, also require disclosure to the insurer.
 Any occasional or regular use driver not listed on a policy could invalidate coverage if this status is uncovered in the investigation after an accident.